polkadot-fellows/xcm-format/README.md

 If the locking is successful, then a [`NoteUnlockable`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L950) instruction is sent to `unlocker`.

 Operands:
-- `asset: MultiAsset`: The asset(s) which should be locked.
+- `asset: Asset`: The asset(s) which should be locked.
-- `unlocker: MultiLocation`: The value which the Origin must be for a corresponding [`UnlockAsset`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L935) instruction to work.
+- `unlocker: Location`: The value which the Origin must be for a corresponding [`UnlockAsset`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L935) instruction to work.

 Kind: *Command*